SimonJohannesEngelhardt/HSRM-Typist-Template/templates/bachelor-thesis/README.md

-# HAW Hamburg Typst Template
+# HSRM Unoffial Typst Template

 This is an **`unofficial`** template for writing a bachelor thesis in the `HAW Hamburg` department of `Computer Science` design using [Typst](https://github.com/typst/typst).